leonvendrame/dynephant/README.md

 Not setting -daemon results in only one update (or attempt) occurring.
 Setting -daemon to less than 300 seconds (5 minutes) results in the default of 1800 seconds (30 minutes) being used.
--host takes only the host name (leave off the dynv6.net part), not the FQDN.
+-host takes the host name (including the dynv6.net part).

 The following example assumes your Fully Qualified Domain Name (FQDN) for your host name is foobar.dynv6.net, and your authentication token